 History shows it is not possible to insulate yourself from the consequences of others holding money that is harder than yours. — Saifedean Ammous

-Modern Central Banks usually consider monetary stability as a low domestic consumer price inflation and a stable exchange rate against the main other currencies.
+Modern Central Banks usually consider monetary stability as a not very high domestic consumer price inflation and a stable exchange rate against the main other fiat currencies.

 Financial stability is considered the smoothly run of the financial system.